 At the start-up of the honeynet (July 15th), additional port filters had already been enabled on the DFN-Gateway.
-This filters block destination ports especially for avoiding wellknown and easy exploitable bugs in different Windows NetBIOS system (i.e. ports 135, 137, 138, 139, 445 and 593 are blocked; see [Irz]).
+This filters block destination ports especially for avoiding wellknown and easy exploitable bugs in different Windows NetBIOS system (i.e. ports 135, 137, 138, 139, 445 and 593 are blocked; see [lrz]).
 During the operation phase it was decided to open these ports to observe all attacks.
-On August 12th these filters were Scans have been seen, trying to exploit a certain OS-dependent bug, on both honeypots regardless the used operating system.
-In Fig. 6 the number of attacks against port 80 and port 139 for both honeypots are shown.
+On August 12th these filters were disabled for the honeynet which resulted in a heavy rise of traffic per day (figure 4).

+In figure 5 the number of attacks against port 80 and port 139 for both honeypots are shown.
 The lines are mostly "parallel" for both systems.
 Even if a honeypot is not vulnerable the attackers tried to probe both systems.
-This and further investigation of the captured data suggests heavy tool usage and broad scans of Script-Kiddies.
+This suggest heavy tool usage and broad scans of Script-Kiddies.
 Often tools have been seen which probe the kind of OS and than stop on systems which are not vulnerable.
 This behavior explains the heavy differences in the number of attacks regarding both honeypots.